Collagen is not only the most abundant protein in your body, it also makes up 75-80% of your skin.

 In 2014, 69 women between the ages of 35 and 55 participated in a double-blind, placebo-controlled study where they took a placebo or collagen hydrolysate each day.
 After 12 weeks, collagen was shown to have a positive impact on skin health compared to placebo.
 What’s more, there was still a statistically significant difference 4 weeks after stopping collagen supplementation.

-Similar results were seen in another study when taking bovine collagen peptides (collagen peptides and hydrolysate are synonyms) for 8 weeks and again, 4 weeks after the study’s completion.
+Similar results were seen in another study when taking bovine collagen peptides (collagen peptides and hydrolysate are synonymous) for 8 weeks and again, 4 weeks after the study’s completion.

 These studies show that supplementing with collagen can impact your skin health.
 Knowing that, what are the best ways to get collagen?